s0l0ist/ferroid/README.md

 It supports pre-built layouts for platforms like Twitter, Discord, Instagram, and Mastodon.
-These IDs are 64-bit integers that encode timestamps, machine/shard IDs, and sequence numbers—making them **lexicographically sortable**, **scalable**, and ideal for **distributed systems**.
+These IDs are 64-bit integers that encode timestamps, machine/shard IDs, and sequence numbers - making them **lexicographically sortable**, **scalable**, and ideal for **distributed systems**.

 Features: